Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Bounds on pairwise intersecting Minkowski arrangements

 \section{Bounds on pairwise intersecting Minkowski arrangements}

-\begin{defn} Homothets of a centrally symmetric convex body are said to be in \emph{pairwise intersecting Minkowski arrangement} if they are pairwise intersecting but none of them contains the center of any other in its interior. \end{defn}

-The conjecture is that in $\mathbb{R}^d$ a pairwise intersecting Minkowski arrangement consisting of homothets of a centrally symmetric convex body contains at most $3^d$ elements.
-Here we prove this upper bound for the case, when all the homothets in the arrangement are translates of the given body.
+It is natural to conjecture that in $\mathbb{R}^d$, a pairwise intersecting Minkowski arrangement consisting of homothets of a centrally symmetric convex body contains at most $3^d$ elements.
+Here we prove this upper bound -- and a generalization -- for the case when all the homothets in the arrangement are translates of the given body.